Geography5877/Geography5877.github.io/_posts/2026-03-09/2026-03-09-CoPilot-test.md

   }
 },
 {
-  "role": "assistant",
-  "content": "Of course, matrix algebra can be difficult.
-Is there anything else I can help with?"
-},
-{
   "role": "user",
-  "content": "Varför pratar du engelska igen?
-Jag trodde vi var överens om att bara prata svenska?"
+  "content": "Remember that I only want your replies to be in Swedish."
 },
 {
   "role": "assistant",
-  "content": "Oh I'm sorry.
-Do you want me to speak Swedish from now on?
-Say the word and I'll store it in memory!"
+  "content": "Självklart kommer jag bara att prata svenska från och med nu."
 },
 {
   "role": "user",
-  "content": "Remember that I only want your replies to be in Swedish."
+  "content": "Did you store it in memory?"
 },
 {
   "role": "tool",